mydobie/WebAccessibilityTesting/CONTRIBUTING.md

 ## Testing

+There are two types of tests for this application: unit and integration tests.
+Unit tests are written in Jest and test each component of the application in isolation.
+Integration tests are written in Cypress and test functionality as a user would.
+Integration tests commonly test multiple components at the same time.
+If possible, it is advised to work with a product owner when writing integration tests.

+### Unit tests

 A test driven development (TDD) should be used when building react components.
-This means writing a test for a component before it is built.
+This means writing a unit test for a component before it is built.
 This will encourage wider code coverage and reduction on the dependance on snapshot tests.

-For every `.js `or `.jsx` file, there should be a corresponding test file in the directory in the `/src/__tests__` directory.
-This ensures that if a component is moved to another application, all the tests testing that component can also be easily moved.
+Private methods or components that are only consumed by other components do not need test directly testing those items.
+Only testing exported components or methods are necessary.

+Tests are written using Jest and React Testing Library and should be saved in the `/src/__tests__` directory.

 If at all possible snapshot tests (where results are compared to a previous run's html) should be avoided.
-While they can be helpful early in development, they should be replaced with more detailed tests later on.

-Text matching tests should be avoided.
+Text matching tests should be avoided, the use of [testIds](https://testing-library.com/docs/queries/bytestid/) is preferred.

-Because of the nature of the Node, Jest, React, Redux and Enzyme environment, a very high level of test coverage (at least 85% lines covered) is expected.
+Because of the nature of the Node, Jest, React, and Redux (if used) environment, a very high level of test coverage (at least 85% lines covered) is expected.

+### Integration tests

+The focus of integration tests is to test the functionality of the application as a user would, so covering all use cases is important.
+Tests are written using Cypress and should be saved in the `/cypress/integration` directory.

 ---

+---

+---

+# Code styling

+## TypeScript

+TypeScript will be used inside of the `src` folder.

+### React functional components only

+Class based components should not be used.
+All react components should be functions and use hooks to maintain state.

 ## Code formatting

 While both Eslint and Prettier enforce strict coding practices, there are numerous code styles that aren't caught by the linters or formatters.

+### Typescript

+Except for build utility and Cypress testing files, all files should be Typescript.

+### Single exported component per file

+When writing components, it is important to have only one component exported per file.
+This avoids having long files.

+### Save static variables or functions outside the component

+Variables and methods that don't depend on props or state should be saved outside of the component.

 ### Naming